 - Inspect for damaged wires

 - Clean all filters.

 - Check for leaks.

-- · Replace batteries.
+- Replace batteries.

-- Make sure nothing is blocking the air inlets and outlets.
+- Make sure nothing is blocking any air inlets or outlets.

 TROUBLESHOOTING

 SAFETY PRECAUTIONS

 If ANY of the following conditions occurs, turn off your unit immediately!

 - The power cord is damaged or abnormally warm - You smell a burning odor - The unit emits loud or abnormal sounds - A power fuse blows or the circuit breaker frequently trips - Water or other objects fall into or out of the unit